hungtantran/blog/content/posts/what_does_manager_do.md

 * How much resources (people) they have/control.

 The main source of leverages of managers to achieve above goals are, subjectively ranked in term of importance from most to least:
-* Setting goals and directions:
+* Setting goals and directions
   * Choosing the right goals, communicate clearly what they are, why they are important, success criteria
   * Keeping focus
   * Writing strategy, proposal docs
+* Make overall team more effective
+  * Creating trust between people, effective collaboration, good team practices, resolve conflicts
-* Helping people more effective:
+* Make individual people more effective
-  * Growing people: giving feedback, coaching, mentoring, giving opportunities
+  * Growing people: feedback, coaching, mentoring, giving opportunities
+  * Clear communications, clarifications
-  * Giving clear communications, give clarifications, avoid micromanagement, prevent organization distractions, prevent personal distraction
+  * Prevent organization distractions (politics), prevent personal distraction
   * Keeping people accountable
+* Growing team
-* Growing team: hiring more good people (be careful, this can increase cost)
+  * Hiring more good people.
+This can increase cost.
 * Some organizational authority to make the final decision in a discussion and to make people do certain things

 However, the above list is also roughly ranked in term of difficulty from most to least.
 That's why managers are tempting to focus on the easier tasks, such as, hiring more people and avoid the harder tasks, such as, setting the right goals and directions.